 Along my life, I would read books on my own.
 Just a few.
 Much more than my school mate´s average, I’d say.
 I think my interest in reading comes from having watched my parents read and comment on their books at home.

 I remember my mom laughing so much at this book about a cat, and I waited anxiously for her to finish it so I could read it.
 I didn’t find it so amusing, but it was my first book without any drawings, and I was really proud I finished it.
 When I was 21, I went to Journalism College.
 You can imagine that in such a course, they give the students lots of books to read.
 I read them all, plus very few off of the curriculum.

-I honestly think that no one needs to go to Journalism College, if interested in Journalism, the best one can do is read lots of books and write lots too.
+I honestly think that no one needs to go to Journalism College.
+If interested in Journalism, the best one can do is read lots of books and write lots too.
 At college, you don’t have time to do so much of that, there is too much noise and classes in between, besides reading those books that might not interest you at all, but are ¨so essential¨.

 I learned so many new things with books that I can only keep reading forever.
 Thank goodness the obligatory books are a thing of the past, or I would be stuck with the non-pleasure of finishing those pages in that defined amount of time, with probably no relation to my current life struggles and curiosity.

 The best thing to help a child enjoy reading can only be read a lot yourself, have fun with books, learn from them, and share your impressions about the books with or around the child.
 Also when your child needs special education (check more here), having fun with books is essential for future development.